qpdf/qpdf/README.md

 version tested: gcc 4.6.2), mingw64 (latest version tested: 4.7.0) and Microsoft Visual C++ 2010, both 32-bit and 64-bit versions.
 MSYS plus ActiveState Perl is required to build as well in order to get make and other related tools.
-See README-windows.txt for details on how to build under Windows, see README-windows.txt.
+See README-windows.md for details on how to build under Windows, see README-windows.md.

 Additional Notes on Build